-The call-in power will also retrospectively apply to any notifiable transactions potentially raising national security concerns that were completed in the period between the introduction of the Bill for the Act on 12 November 2020 and the commencement of the new regime.
+The call-in power also applies retrospectively to any notifiable transactions potentially raising national security concerns that were completed in the period between the introduction of the Bill for the NSI Act on 12 November 2020 and the commencement of the new regime.

 Interaction with the CMA

-Whilst the new national security regime will be separate to the regular merger control regime under the Enterprise Act, there will be interaction between the two regimes, as transactions may engage both.
-The government has stated an intention that any national security remedies will be aligned with competition remedies and that timetables will be aligned to the extent possible within the statutory framework to achieve this.
-The interaction between the national security regime and CMA’s merger control regime will be covered in more detail in a future Memorandum of Understanding with the CMA.
+Whilst the new national security regime is separate to the regular merger control regime under the Enterprise Act, there is certain interaction between the two regimes, as transactions may engage both.
+The government has stated an intention that, where a transaction engages both regimes, any national security remedies will be aligned with competition remedies and that timetables will be aligned to the extent possible within the statutory framework to achieve this.
+The interaction between the national security regime and CMA’s merger control regime is covered in more detail in a Memorandum of Understanding.

-Once the regime is in place, notifications should be made to BEIS’ Investment Security Unit via the new digital portal.
+Both mandatory and voluntary notifications are made to the ISU via a digital portal.
 Notified transactions will either be cleared to proceed or "called in" within 30 working days of acceptance of the notification.
-If "called in", BEIS have a further 30 (or 45 if extended) working days to assess the transaction for any potential national security implications.
+If "called in", the Secretary of State have a further 30 (or 45 if extended) working days to assess the transaction for any potential national security implications.
 In practice, the exercise of information gathering powers, which has the effect of pausing the statutory timetable, could also further extend the total investigation period.

 Once the Secretary of State initiates the assessment, interim orders can be imposed to prevent any national security risks being realised during the course of the assessment period.